 CUDA GPU Implementations

-In ABACUS, we provide the option to use the GPU devices to accelerate the performance.
-And it has the following general features:
+In ABACUS, we provide the option to use GPU devices to accelerate performance.
+The implementation of GPU acceleration differs between PW basis and LCAO basis.
+Specifically, under PW basis, it has the following features:

 • Full gpu implementations: During the SCF progress, Psi, Hamilt, Hsolver, DiagCG, and DiagoDavid classes are stored or calculated by the GPU devices.